LQss11/docker-image-variation/README.md

 ```
 >Make sure you are logged when trying to push by runnning `docker login`
 > Also make sure to create the repository before pushing

+Default values are if not set:
+- REGISTRY=docker.io
+- ACCOUNT=lqss